Why are fried eggs in France always Sunny Side up?

 Oeufs sur plats

 You might wonder why fried eggs in France are only served sunny side up, and the answer is simple.
-It’s because most French cooks consider a cooked yolk to be overcooked and bland.
+It’s because most French cooks consider a cooked yolk overcooked and bland.

 Bon appétit!